Starscreen2/TyperRacerPrankYourFriends/README.md

 # TyperRacerPrankYourFriends
 Are you tired of that one friend who keeps beating you in Typer Racer and wants to shatter their ego?
-Prank him with this script
+Prank him with this script.

 # AutoType: Simulate Human Typing with Mistakes

-This is a lightweight script that simulates human typing, complete with the occasional typographical error.
+This lightweight script simulates human typing, complete with the occasional typographical error.
 It uses jQuery for DOM manipulation and event handling.

 ## Features
 - Simulates human typing speed with random intervals.